danbev/learning-crypto/notes/opa.md

 Fletch
 ```

+### Input vs Data
+I was a little confused about input vs data.
+But data is simply a json that can
+be used in a policy rules file from an external source, similar to input.
+These
+objects are exposed via the global `data` variable, similar to the global `input`
+variable.

 ### Running tests on policies
 In the [opa-example](./opa-example) director there is an a policy file named
 [opa-data.rego](./opa-example/opa-data.rego), and the test is in